 With regard to the delivery of goods, we apply the statutory minimum warranty period of two years, if the goods do not conform to the order placed.
 This means that in the event of defects or defects in the goods, a free repair or replacement is possible up to two years after delivery.Insofar as this is possible and reasonable, you have the choice between repair or replacement.
 Only in the event that the repair or replacement is excessive or impossible or cannot be carried out within a reasonable time, you have the right to demand a price reduction or the termination of the sales contract.

 11. RETURNED GOODS AND CANCELLATIONS

 (a) No return of goods shall be accepted by the Seller without a Return Material Authorisation (RMA), which will be issued by the Seller only for objective and justifiable reasons.
-A request to return goods due to visible defects must be submitted within seven (7) days of their receipt.
-A request to return goods due to hidden defects must be submitted within seven (7) days of their discovery and in any case no later than 12 months after receipt of said goods.
+A request to return goods due to visible defects must be submitted within 14 days of their receipt.
+A request to return goods due to hidden defects must be submitted within 14 days of their discovery and in any case no later than 12 months after receipt of said goods.
 The Customer loses the right to return said goods after expiry of said time period.
-Goods and accessories must be returned in the manufacturer’s original transport packaging, including all packing materials.
 All goods to be returned shall be returned freight prepaid in the manner stipulated in the RMA.
 If goods are returned on the grounds that they are defective, a complete description of the nature of the defect, as well as the date and the circumstances of its discovery must be included with the returned goods.
 If the Seller agrees to the return or cancellation of goods, it reserves the right to invoice return or cancellation costs, including those costs specified in the RMA.

 (b) If the Customer returns goods claiming warranty rights and these goods are found to be fault-free, the Customer shall bear all costs, including transport, handling and inspection costs.